jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

 ### Pipeline Configuration

-So far, we've defined a pipeline template that invokes steps, and libraries that implement those steps.
+So far, you've defined a pipeline template that invokes steps, and libraries that implement those steps.
 The missing piece is a way to link the two.

 This is where the **pipeline configuration** comes in.